gallettilance/magnificATS/INTRO/README.md

 ![](http://s2.quickmeme.com/img/80/80ff000de170d180836519b11ef29b7814dc5d5b5b24abed94f5c3828075e811.jpg)

 This is a by-product of a lack of coding methodology.
 The worst side-effect of which is probably the impact on scalability, collaboration, and productivity.
 Let me walk you through the scenario.

-You are assigned a task and start coding.
-Once you've reached a point in your coding were you are ready to start testing, you uncover a few bugs.
-You spend some hours fixing those bugs and get back to coding.
-Repeat this until you have a bug that you spend days trying to fix.
+You are assigned a task.
+You start coding until you've reached a point where you feel you are ready to start testing.
+You discover a few bugs and spend some hours fixing these.
+You get back to coding and repeat this until you have a bug that you spend days trying to fix.
 After a while of trying in vain, instinct kicks in and it is solely about survival - man vs machine.
 In this battle the means justify the ends and your code gets cluttered with hacks and other small patches that, accumulated, make your code unmaintainable.

 ![](https://s3.amazonaws.com/rails-camp-tutorials/blog/programming+memes/works-doesnt-work.jpg)